zippy1978/shift/doc/developer/developer_guide.md

 Tasks are used in the application to handle asynchronous processing.
 They are commonly used to handle time consuming operations without blocking the user interface.

-Class relating to tasks and task management are located inside the `com.backelite.shift.task`.
+Class relating to tasks and task management are located inside the `org.shiftedit.task`.

 Tasks used are common `javafx.concurrent.Task` objects.
 There are processed by a `TaskManager`.